School Expert Q&A: Stanford Graduate School of Business

 Financial Support Options for Students

-- What are the criteria for determining scholarship applications?
-Stanford GSB is fortunate to receive generous fiscal support from many individuals, foundations, and corporations for fellowship funds.
-Fellowship funding is available for all MBA financial aid applicants who have financial need.
-The Knight-Hennessy Scholars program is designed to build a multidisciplinary community of Stanford graduate students dedicated to finding creative solutions to the world’s greatest challenges.
-The program awards high-achieving students every year with full funding.
-To be considered you must apply separately to the Knight-Hennessy Scholars program and to your GSB graduate degree program (by Round 1).
-In addition, Stanford GSB offers some fellowships for specific target audiences.
-Applying for these opportunities may require completing an additional application.
-Read more about specific fellowship opportunities on our website.
+Stanford GSB receives generous fiscal support from many individuals.
+One scholars program, the Knight-Hennessy Scholars program, is designed to build a multidisciplinary community of Stanford graduate students dedicated to finding creative solutions to the world’s greatest challenges.
+To be considered, you must apply separately to the Knight-Hennessy Scholars program and to your GSB graduate degree program (by Round 1).
+Read more about specific fellowship opportunities on the Stanford GSB website.

-If you have questions about admission to the Stanford MBA Program, please visit our website.
-You can also register to Stay in Touch with us for admission related updates, event invitations, and more.
-Our office is generally open from Monday to Friday, 8:00am - 4:00pm Pacific Time, and you can call us at +1 (650) 723-2766.
+To learn more about the academic experience or access the latest application deadlines, visit the Stanford MBA website.
+You can also register to Stay in Touch for admission related updates, event invitations, and more.
+The Stanford MBA office is typically reachable Monday through Friday 8:00am - 4:00pm Pacific Time at +1 (650) 723-2766.